blockchyp/developer-docs/docs/rest-api/gateway/index.rst

     }
   }

-This is example shows the mechanics of a simple token based transaction using the common VISA test card number of 4111 1111 1111 1111.
+This example shows the mechanics of a simple token based transaction using the common VISA test card number of 4111 1111 1111 1111.

 **transactionRef** is where you would provide your own ID for a transaction.
 It's